baruch/diskscan/README.md

 ## Build

-This project is using [ninja-build][1] you need to get ninja-build for your system, on Debian/Ubuntu it is as simple as:
+This project is using CMake, on Debian/Ubuntu it is as simple as:
-    apt-get install ninja-build libtinfo-dev
+    apt-get install cmake make libtinfo-dev libncurses5-dev

 For RedHat/SuSe based distros you need to install ninja-build first and then:
-    yum install compat-libtermcap libtermcap-devel
+    yum install compat-libtermcap libtermcap-devel cmake

 A Makefile is provided to avoid learning the ninja commands and do the non-build stuff (install, etc.)

 To do the build:

-    ./configure && ninja
+    cmake . && make

 ## Install